Matra Bagheera: Road tests and impressions

 Early in 1974 the German Magazine Auto, Motor und Sport tested a 1294 cc Bagheera and compared it to its closest competitors in the market.
 The car's light weight served it well in the performance comparisons: a top speed of 186.5 km/h (116 mph) was recorded against 176.5 km/h (110 mph) for an Alfa Romeo GT 1300 Junior, despite the Alfa's claim of an extra 3 bhp.
 The French car's acceleration also bettered the Italian's, taking 12.2 seconds to reach 100 km/h (62 mph) against the Alfa's 13.5 seconds.
 The Matra-Simca's DM 14,198 price tag was somewhat lower than the DM 14,490 listed for the Alfa Romeo, although both were undercut on price by models from mass market producers such as the 1900 cc Opel Manta SR at DM 13,990.

 Longevity

 The Bagheera won the ADAC Silberne Zitrone ("Silver Lemon") award in 1975 for the poorest quality car at the time.
 Complaints ranged from a leaky body that allowed rain to enter the cabin to mechanical failures.
-Few Bagheeras survive today, and the cause is usually extensive corrosion of the steel chassis.
+Many Bagheeras suffered from extensive corrosion of the steel chassis.
 While the polyester body panels do not rust, the problem was caused by the underlying steel chassis having almost no corrosion protection.
 Matra learned from this and fully galvanized the chassis of the Bagheera's successor, the Matra Murena.